mvandermade/handy-commando/FreeBSD.md

 # Quirks
 - The touchpad seems to be detected as a mouse by KDE.
 I'm not so sure but I can live with it.
+- Touchpad smoothscroll is subpar performing and very quirky.
 - You can't limit the CPU frequency so when you are browsing the web it gets hot...
 - The bootup procedure is very verbose, and quite slow...
 - Hotplugging HDMI does not work.
 But I kind of expected this since I was messing around with WiFi drivers.